How to Choose the Best Piano Teacher for Your Child

-Look for a teacher who varies their routine.
-Many teachers use the same books and music year after year which can be beneficial; they’re good at teaching from them.
+Look for a teacher who varies her routine.
+Many teachers use the same books and music year after year which can mean they’re good at teaching from them.
 But as their students develop and change, do you notice a tailored a curriculum for each individual student?
-Does it feel more like a factory where a child gets on the conveyor belt and hopes she doesn’t fall off?
+Does it feel more like a factory where a child gets on the conveyor belt and hopes he doesn’t fall off?

 If your child sticks with lessons into middle school and beyond, their piano teacher may become an important transitional adult — someone who is there during their teenage years as a confidant.
 Is she someone who you would want your child to confide in?
 It takes a village to raise a child, and a piano teacher can be an important ally in your parenting journey.

 Start by asking your circle of friends and acquaintances if any of them is particularly happy with their child's teacher.
 Most of my students come through personal referrals.
 This is my favorite way to get new students.
 People who already like me and the way I teach are likely to refer others like themselves.

 Most communities in the United States have branches of the Music Teachers National Organization (MTNA) or a state music teachers organization.
 The MTNA has a webpage called Choosing a Teacher.
 You may find it helpful, though I imagine I’d find it intimidating as a prospective parent.